sacharya/acm-labs/subscription/manifests/README.md

-# Import Policies into OCM
+# Import Manifests into OCM

-## TODO Finish this readme

-run `kubectl apply -k .` from within this directory in your terminal.
+`kubectl apply -k .`

+If the resources already exist, subscription backs off and the resource is not updated.
+Message: `Obj /cluster exists and owned by others, backoff` The resource is created in the namespace of the subscription. eg open-cluster-management.
+If the subscription is deleted, the resource is deleted too.